 For this reason, we use biologically compatible materials to treat your entire body and not just your mouth.
-We believe dental procedures are personal to the patient.
+We believe our holistic dental procedures are personal to the patient.
 There is no “one size fits all” solution.
 Your body’s individual needs and abilities must be evaluated so that your issues can be treated in such a way as to improve not just your dental health, but your overall health in the most minimally invasive way possible.

 What do we mean by minimally invasive?
 We aim to introduce the smallest amount of dentistry that we can while remaining effective.
 This type of dentistry isn’t performed by everyone, but it’s one more method that is used to keep the process of restoring your teeth as biocompatible as it can be.
 Minimally invasive techniques preserve more of your natural tooth structure than other methods—and that’s certainly a good thing.